Offshore Wind Research

 Offshore wind represents an immense and virtually untapped U.S. renewable power resource.
 NREL's analysis of offshore wind energy in the United States helps illuminate key industry needs, opportunities, and anticipated impacts—including jobs, reduced marginal electricity prices, lower transmission needs, the ability to hedge against fossil-fuel volatility, and many others.

-Technology Testing and Certification
+Technology Research Validation and Certification

-Applying 35 years of wind turbine testing expertise, NREL has developed instrumentation for high-resolution measurements at sea and maintains offshore-trained test engineers and technicians to verify turbine performance and dynamic responses.
+Applying 35 years of wind turbine testing expertise, NREL has developed instrumentation for high-resolution measurements at sea and maintains offshore-trained engineers and technicians to verify turbine performance and dynamic responses.

 Resource Characterization, Forecasting, and Maps